 Mr. Bean is the named individual of a famous British TV comedy.
-He’s also supporting Street Toyota in Amarillo, Texas, sell greater wheel alignments.
+He also supports Street Toyota in Amarillo, Texas, selling greater wheel alignments.

 The dealership’s provider department awards a Mr. Bean bobblehead as the prize in an ongoing sales contest amongst its 12 carrier advisers.
 Each time an adviser sells an alignment, they take ownership of Mr. Bean until the subsequent sale.

-Three instances an afternoon, at random, a timer sounds in the shop.
-Whoever holds one of the prizes tosses dice and wins $2 to $12 according to roll, relying on which wide variety comes up.
+In three instances, an afternoon, at random, a timer sounds in the shop.
+Whoever holds one of the prizes tosses dice and wins $2 to $12 according to roll, depending on which wide variety comes up.
 The advisers are straight away paid in coins.

 Jason Reed, Street Toyota’s service and components director, says advisers win $500 a month, on average, within the contests.